ARE YOU GIVING YOUR ALL?

-Similarly, when you hit the weights room, regardless of what you are lifting for, be it hypertrophy, strength, fat loss or toning, how you lift is as important, if not more important, than what you lift.
+Similarly, when you hit the weights room, regardless of your goals, be it hypertrophy, strength, fat loss or toning, how you lift is as important, if not more important, than what you lift.

-If the target of the set is failure, then push to failure, not just until it gets uncomfortable.
+If the target of the set is failure, then push to failure.
+Not until it gets uncomfortable.

 If the aim is to recruit as many muscle fibres as possible, then you are looking to lift, not just heavy, but with acceleration.
-Accelerating a heavy weight is the optimal route to accessing your deep threshold motor units, ensuring the largest stimulus for your muscles.
+Accelerating a heavy weight is the optimal route to accessing your deep threshold motor units.
+This ensures the largest stimulus for your muscles.

 Why waste reps?

 Now I’m not a big advocate of HIT training, but there is one thing that you can learn from that method.

 Make every lift, every movement and every set as important as it would be if you only had one chance to make it work.

 With HIT training, you perform one set for each muscle group.
 One set and one set alone.